winashcs/bug_bounty_bootcamp/README.md

 Cross cable : Used to connect similar devices.
 Straight cable/Patch cable : Used to connect dissimilar devices. <br>
 ISP (Internet Service Provider) Network : is the one which delivers internet connectivity.
 Wired is fast and secure compared to wireless. <br>
 Rack Technology : is technology used to organize networking devices like servers so it becomes easier for maintenance in data centres and server rooms. <br>
+NIC : Network Interface Card also called as network adapter card which helps to connect to the network.
+It is used to perform all network related functions. <br>
+MAC Address : Media Access Control is 48 bit or 12 digit (hexadecimal).
+It is permanent address given to each device, cannot change.
+It is inside the NIC.
+It is used to communicate within the local network. <br>
+IP Address : Internet Protocol is unique address that identifies a device on the internet.
+Static IP Addressing : manual IP assigned by Network Admin to Host, it is fixed.
+Dynamic IP Addressing : it is temporary, assigned from the pool of available addresses by Dynamic Host Configuration Protocol (DHCP). <br>
+IP Version : IPv4 (Internet Protocol Version 4) is 32 bit, represent it using decimal number and is used for small network.
+IPv6 (Internet Protocol Version 6) is 128 bit, represent it using hexadecimal number and is used for large network. <br>
+DNS : Domain Name System DNS is essential because it allows us to use easy-to-remember domain names (like "google.com") instead of having to remember the numerical IP addresses (such as "172.217.3.78" for Google) for every website we want to visit.
+It converts domain name to ip address.
+It can also convert back.